kleberrangel/tigerlinux.github.io/recipes/networkapps/Piranha-LB-C6/RECIPE-Piranha-LB-For-SIP.md

 We want to create a load balancer cluster, perfectly capable of load-balance simple protocols like http (port 80 over tcp), and more complex protocols like SIP over UDP on asterisk machines.

-## What kind of hardware do we need ?:
+## What kind of hardware and software do we need ?:

 This LAB is aimed to production, so, we'll start with a production-like setup.